ShareSave

 PRICE

-Lot 2 comprises the equestrian facilities and paddocks (approximately 6 acres) (£195,000)
+There is an opportunity to purchase Lot 2 - Equestrian facilities and paddocks (approximately 6 acres) (£195,000) Please refer to Plan 2

 VIEWING